BLOOMBERG Arts InternSHIP: college

 The internship showed me that there are local options for a career in the arts.
 There is no need to travel abroad.
 I just look a bit further and find people making all kinds of art everywhere.

-– Studio Arts Internship: College Participant
+– Bloomberg Arts Internship: College Participant

 details

-BAI Alumni, Take Your Next Creative, Professional Step
+Take Your Next Creative, Professional Step

 More information to come regarding virtual info sessions and application materials.